xayon40-12/CV/cv.typ

 = About me
 #text(size: 9pt)[
-PhD student in theoretical physics pasionate about programming and simulations.
+PhD student in theoretical physics.
+Pasionate about programming and simulations.
 Tried numerous programming languages, yet stayed true to Rust and Haskell.
 Driven by programming challenges, especially involving optimization and type level programming.
 ]
 = Professional Experience